cxy200927099/Note/storage/database/mysql/mysql.md

 ```
 #### 添加用户
 ```
-mysql> GRANT ALL PRIVILEGES ON *.* TO 'fpWriter'@'%'IDENTIFIED BY 'fpWriter' WITH GRANT OPTION;
+mysql> GRANT ALL PRIVILEGES ON *.* TO 'test'@'%'IDENTIFIED BY 'test' WITH GRANT OPTION;
 Query OK, 0 rows affected, 1 warning (0.00 sec)

 mysql> FLUSH PRIVILEGES;